magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

   wp_demo_2/wp/webport:   # the internal gateway exposed by the Wordpress breed
     weight: 100%          # all traffic will be sent here
 ```
-Notice that we specified a different external gateway port this time - port 9050 is already in use by the external gateway we created to point to the `wp_demo_1/wp/webport`, so we're using 9060 this time.

-Once the new gateway has been created you can access the second Wordpress site on the newly exposed 9060 port (the old Wordpress site will still be available at port 9050).
+The new gateway will be listed under the GATEWAYS tab and you can access your second Wordpress site on the newly exposed 9060 port (the old Wordpress site will still be available at port 9050).
 Complete this second Wordpress installation and make some changes to the site - select a different theme or add some content to help you easily tell the two deployments apart.

 Well that was fun, but Vamp can do so much more!
 We can use our deployments to demonstrate some of Vamp's traffic distribution features and show how these can be used to run a canary release.

 ### Use a gateway to distribute incoming traffic
-Vamp distributes traffic between services via shared gateways.
-If our Wordpress services were running in the same deployment and cluster, they would have shared an internal gateway and we could have directly used the WEIGHT slider in the deployments section of the Vamp UI to distribute traffic between them.
-As we are working with two separate deployments we will need to do something a bit more cunning first.

-### Create a new external gateway with two routes
-We can solve this by creating a new, shared external gateway for our two deployments.
-We do this in much the same way as we created the previous external gateways, only this time we will be adding two routes and will use the weight setting to distribute traffic between them.
-You can add as many routes as you like to a gateway, just remember that _the total weight must add up to 100%_.
+Vamp distributes traffic between services at shared gateways.
+If our Wordpress services had been running in the same deployment and cluster with a shared internal gateway, we could have  used the WEIGHT slider in the DEPLOYMENTS section of the Vamp UI to distribute traffic between them.
+As we are working with two separate deployments, we need to create a shared external gateway that can distribute the traffic for us.
+This is much the same as exposing a simple gateway, only this time we will add two routes and use the `weight` setting to split traffic between them.
+You can add as many routes as you like to a gateway, just remember that _the total weight must always add up to 100%_.

 1. Go to the GATEWAYS tab in the Vamp UI
 * Click ADD (top right)